 You finally sit down to relax.
 You have vacuumed the living room, clothes are washed and put away, and dinner is in the oven.
 It’s calm and quiet–almost too quiet.
-All of a sudden you hear a flush and run to the bathroom and there’s your sweet toddler flushing their teddy bear or action figures down the toilet.
-Now, if you had baby-proofed your bathroom, this wouldn’t be an issue for you or your wallet.
-At A&R we love helping our customers.
+Suddenly you hear a flush and run to the bathroom, and there’s your sweet toddler flushing their teddy bear or action figures down the toilet.
+Now, if you had baby proofed your bathroom, this wouldn’t be an issue for you or your wallet.
+At A&R, we love helping our customers.
 However, there are some preemptive measures you can take to make your life a little easier and a lot less stressful.

 Consider babyproofing all bathroom doors.

 Proofing your toilet is not only for your wallet’s sake but also for your child’s safety.
 CSPS reported that 16 toddlers drowned in toilets between 1996 and 1999.
-In 2012, there was another two reported deaths and one injury involving a toilet.
-To keep your child out of harm’s way, securing your toilet lid is another optional precaution.
+In 2012, there were another two reported deaths and one injury involving a toilet.
+Securing your toilet lid is another optional precaution to keep your child out of harm’s way.

 Stowaway dangerous bathroom items.

 Many everyday grooming items pose a threat to curious toddlers.
-Anything that a child could put in their mouth and choke on like nail clippers and tweezers cannot be left out for a child to grab.
-Any razor or scissor also needs to be kept out of reach, or in a child-proofed cabinet.
+Anything a child could put in their mouth and choke on, like nail clippers and tweezers, cannot be left out for a child to grab.
+Any razor or scissor also needs to be kept out of reach or in a child-proofed cabinet.
 Don’t forget about items toddlers could ingest accidentally like medicines, vitamins, soaps.
 A good rule of thumb: stow away anything that isn’t a textile in a child-resistant cabinet.

 Practice water safety.